joez2450/apcsa-freedom-project/blog/entry03.md

 print(nameTwo)
 ```

 As of recently, I have also downloaded Xcode.
 I plan to familiarize myself with the coding platform and transition to it fully from VScode since it is the best supported Swift program.
-Concept wise, I will learn how to build a main page of my Brain Stimulating App.
+Concept wise, I will learn how to draft a main page of my Brain Stimulating App.

 ### EDP
 As of right now, I am on stages three and four in the Engineering Design Process: Brainstorm possible solutions and Plan the promising solutions.
 Now that me and Kyle have identified a clear problem, we hope to tackle it by creating an app.
 But in order to maximize our solution effect, we need to understand which features to add in our apps.

 ### Skills
 #### Organization
 As I was tinkering, I organized my files on VSCode and also keep track of my to-do list to ensure I can learn Swift effectively.
 Taking notes was important, but getting on top of myself and knowing where everything I need is allowed me to learn with less complication.
-Not only that, but I could refer back to any interesting code I saved to process it.
+Not only that, but I could refer back to any interesting code I saved to process it later on, enhancing my learning depth.

 #### Decision-Making